 Citrus trees are great to have in your backyard as they not only bear delicious fruits but are also easy to grow for beginners.
 A lemon tree, in particular, is a good starting point if you want to try your hand at growing citrus fruits.

 Though they grow easily, you still need to know their basic requirements, starting with the soil.
 Thankfully, the optimal lemon tree soil isn’t difficult to achieve.
-Lemon trees are quite hardy and can withstand poor soil quality as long as a few factors are taken into account.
+Whether potted or planted in the yard, lemon trees are quite hardy as long as a few factors are taken into account.

 Ideal Soil Characteristics

 Lemon tree soil requires a well-draining soil mix like sandy loam soils.
 Well-drained soil lets excess water drain at a medium pace that’s neither too quick nor too slow.
 This ensures that your lemon tree has enough time to absorb water from the soil and it doesn’t get muddy with too much water.

 The soil you use for your lemon or citrus trees needs to retain water.
 The ability to hold water ensures that your citrus trees always have water available when needed.

 Well-draining soils, like loam soils, generally have decent water retention characteristics.
 Since this kind of soil drains excess water at a moderate rate, the plant roots can easily absorb water without the soil becoming a messy puddle.

 Soil aeration is a process where there is an exchange of gases between the pores of the earth and the atmosphere.
 This process ensures that plants get enough oxygen while reducing the levels of carbon dioxide in the soil.
 It also helps increase soil productivity.